-The Income Security Policy Division (ISPD) drives national efforts to help Singaporeans achieve greater financial security in retirement.
+The Income Security Policy Division (ISPD) drives national efforts to empower Singaporeans in achieving greater financial security in retirement.
+Within ISPD, the Retirement System Department lead policies to help Singaporeans meet retirement, housing and healthcare needs through the Central Provident Fund (CPF) system.

-You will have the opportunity to work on the following policies:
+You will have the opportunity to work on the following:

-c.
-Formulate and review policies to balance the use of CPF savings for housing and healthcare needs while safeguarding long-term retirement adequacy; and
+• Drive reviews to optimise the use of CPF savings for housing and healthcare needs, while safeguarding long-term retirement adequacy;

-You can also look forward to a nurturing working environment, with experienced supervisors supporting your career development.
+You can also look forward to a collaborative and nurturing working environment, with supervisors supporting your career development.

 Ministry of Manpower